 Buyer personas help healthcare marketers make that critical connection with the hospital’s targeted community.
 Use this free, online template and instructions for developing these personas to ensure that your efforts are actually meeting the needs of your patients.

 More and more hospitals are taking part in social media.
-You can do it with accounts on Facebook, Twitter and similar platforms.
+You can do it with accounts on Facebook, Twitter, LinkedIn and similar platforms.
 Another option is to use a scheduling or management tool like HootSuite so that you can effectively monitor feedback while gathering pertinent data.